openhab/openhabian/docs/openhabian.md

 Menu 5X provides interactive access to the aforementioned functions:<br>
-`52 Amanda System Backup` will will prepare an existing directory as your backup storage and make Amanda launch once a day.
+`52 Amanda System Backup` will prepare an existing directory as your backup storage and make Amanda launch once a day.
 See the separate [Amanda setup document](openhabian-amanda.md).
 `53 Setup SD mirroring` prepares the partitions on an SD card and sets up timers to execute both, a full mirroring and complementary rsync 'diff' runs.
 `54 Raw copy SD` is a one-time raw copy (mirror) run.
 `55 Sync SD` proagates (syncs) differences from your main SD card to your external card.